mido/mido/README.rst

 your system.
 The PortMidi library is loaded on demand, so you can use the parser and messages without it.

+Alternative backends for pygame.midi and python-rtmidi are included in the extras directory.

 Installing
 -----------